-Caroleen is currently in her fourth year at McMaster University in the Bachelor of Music Program under the instruction of David Gerry.
+Caroleen has currently graduated from McMaster University with a Bachelors of Music.
 She has been playing flute for over nine years, and has completed her Grade 10 Flute Exam with the Royal Conservatory of Music receiving First Class Honours.
-She was the principal flutist of the Dundas Valley Orchestra for four seasons (2009-2013), and is currently the principal flutist of the McMaster Chamber Orchestra under the direction of Dr. Keith Kinder.
-Additionally, she sings in the Central Presbyterian Church Choir under the direction of Paul Grimwood, and has recently played flute and sung with Arcady for their annual Welcome Yule concert.
+She was the principal flutist of the Dundas Valley Orchestra for four years, under the direction of Glenn Mallory (2009-2011), and Laura Thomas (2011-2013), and was the principal flutist of the McMaster Chamber Orchestra for two years under the direction of Colin Clarke (2012-2013) and Dr. Keith Kinder (2013-2014).
+Additionally, she currently sings in the Central Presbyterian Church Choir in Hamilton, led by Paul Grimwood, and has also sung in the McMaster University Choir led by Dr. Rachel Rensink-Hoff (2010-2011).
 In the spring of 2013 Caroleen travelled to New Brunswick and Nova Scotia where she participated in the National Youth Band of Canada under the baton of Jonathon Dagenais.
-Following that she was accepted into the Orford Arts Centre Flute Masterclass Program in July of 2013, attending masterclasses by Robert Langevin, and partaking in lessons with Jocelyn Roy and Jennifer Gunn.
+Following that she was accepted into the Orford Arts Centre Flute Masterclass Program in July of 2013, attending masterclasses by Robert Langevin, and partaking in lessons with Jocelyn Roy, and Jennifer Gunn.
 She has recently made her orchestral solo debut playing the Concerto Grosso for Three Flutes and Harp by David van Vactor with the McMaster Chamber Orchestra in November of 2013.
 In addition to playing flute, Caroleen is currently studying with Shoshana Telner to pursue her A.R.C.T.
-Performer’s Diploma in piano.
+Performer’s Diploma in piano this August.

 Maude Paradis, Mezzo Soprano